haimbilia/BuyHub/readme.txt

 	=> 060494 - Admin UI: Spacing issue between in the title of "Order status Name".
     => 060517 - Admin UI: Correct "order status type" is not showing while editing the order's status in case of subscription.
     => 060524 - Admin UI: "Subscription's status" moves to the "product's status listing" after inactivating the status by editing it.
+    => 060615 - Admin UI: Price's search is not working and the shop's listing is also not showing under the sales reports section.

 Known Issues and Problems :